Do you need a presentation skills coach?

-It’s extremely endearing to listen to a presenter speak who has clearly done their homework and research, completely understand their audience and speaks with the sole intention of making a difference to them.
+It’s extremely endearing to listen to a presenter speak who has clearly done their homework and research.
+You don’t need a presentation skills coach to understand your audience and speak with the sole intention of making a difference to them.

 6. You tell stories

-How many articles have you read telling you how important it is to connect with your audience through telling them stories and that’s how ‘we learn’?
+How many articles have you read telling you how important it is to connect with your audience through telling them stories?

 7. You don’t take yourself too seriously